-

 The FRFI should include fair and balanced narrative explanations that provide insight into the meaning of quantitative disclosures, including the changes or developments they portray over time.

-The FRFI should provide straightforward explanations of issues in its disclosures.
+The FRFI should provide straightforward explanations of risks and opportunities in its disclosures.
 Terms used in the disclosures should be explained or defined for a proper understanding by the users.

-Principle 4: The FRFI should disclose reliable, verifiable, and objective information.
+Principle 4: The FRFI should disclose reliable and verifiable information.

 The FRFI should provide high-quality reliable information in its disclosures.
-This information should be accurate and neutral—i.e., free from bias.
+This information should be neutral—i.e., free from bias.

 Principle 5: The FRFI should disclose information appropriate for its size, nature, and complexity.

-The volume and level of detail of disclosure should be higher for a FRFI that is larger, has more varied business lines and geographic locations, or is systemically important, than for other FRFIs.
+The volume and level of detail of disclosure should be greater for a FRFI that is larger, has more varied business lines and geographic locations, or is systemically important, than for other FRFIs.
+The FRFI should exercise discretion in determining the appropriate level of detail in its disclosures to enable transparency of its risks, risk management practices, and opportunities.

 Principle 6: The FRFI should disclose information consistently over time.

-The FRFI should disclose consistently over time to enable users to understand the development and/or evolution of the impact of climate-related issues on the FRFI’s business and allow for inter-period comparisons.
+The FRFI should disclose consistently over time to enable users to understand the impact of climate-related risks on the FRFI’s business and to allow for meaningful inter-period comparisons.

-The FRFI is expected to implement the disclosures required by this Guideline in Annexes
+The FRFI is expected to implement the expectations in Annexes

 2-1 and

-2-2 effective fiscal periods ending on or after October 1, 2023.
+2-2 of this Guideline effective the fiscal periods ending on or after October 1, 2024, 2025 and 2026, as applicable.
 The FRFI may voluntarily early adopt disclosure expectations.

-The FRFI is expected to make the disclosures required by this Guideline publicly available (i.e., on the FRFI’s company website) no later than 180 days after fiscal year-end, as applicable.
+The FRFI is expected to make its climate-related financial disclosures publicly available (i.e., on the FRFI’s company website) no later than 180 days after fiscal year-end, as applicable.
+The FRFI should maintain an ongoing archive of all disclosures relating to prior reporting periods.

-The frequency for the disclosures required by this Guideline is
+The frequency for the disclosures expected by this Guideline is

 annual.
-The FRFI may voluntarily present the required disclosures on more frequent basis.
+The FRFI may voluntarily present the expected disclosures on more frequent basis.

-- The format for the disclosures required by this Guideline is
+The format for the disclosures expected by this Guideline is

 flexible.
-The FRFI may present the required information in the format that best suits the FRFI.
+The FRFI may present the expected information in the format that best suits the FRFI.

 Annexes